Chapter 22 – More Instructions to the Priests

 1) Priests must take special precautions so that they are not defiled aka made ceremonially unclean.
-That meant that some things that were allowed for "ordinary folks" was not allowed for them such eating an animal that died naturally.
+That meant that some things that were allowed for “ordinary folks” were not allowed for them such as eating an animal that died naturally.

 2) God is holy so His earthly representatives had to be holy too.